kevinngn99/Flowers/README.md

-<h> ALL SQL CODE IS INSIDE /server/controllers/SQLite.server.controller.js <h>
+## ALL SQL CODE IS INSIDE /server/controllers/SQLite.server.controller.js
-<h> This file contains code for SQL INSERT/UPDATE/DELETE AND TRIGGERS/INDEXES/TRANSACTIONS <h>
+## This file contains code for SQL INSERT/UPDATE/DELETE AND TRIGGERS/INDEXES/TRANSACTIONS